Kathryn Briggs

 The soldiers also reveal that Ryan had actually broken up with Katie Briggs months earlier because of her close relationship with John.

-It's interesting because Katie during her interview is telling us, we didn't break up, we're separated because she wanted Sullivan to think about their relationship and whether or not they should continue it.
+It's interesting because Katie during her interview is telling us, We didn't break up, we're separated because she wanted Sullivan to think about their relationship and whether or not they should continue it.

+She'd never had advised that they had broken up.
 So at this point, the information I've received is making Valdez more of a possible suspect in this case.

 And why is Katie telling us that she's still in a relationship with Sullivan?